NUMBART/hmi-pre-course-workout/README.md

-Source: All information contained in this page has been copied from [HMI, Darjeeling website](https://hmidarjeeling.com/pre-course-workout-plan/).
+Source: All information contained in this page has been sourced from [HMI, Darjeeling website](https://hmidarjeeling.com/pre-course-workout-plan/).
 The sole aim of this page is to make other related links readily available and the existing information more readable.